technickal1/mastering-purpose/site/content/post/mp008-matt-heffner-of-our-daily-rest-–-make-time-for-rest-podcast.md

 ### How Was Our Daily Rest Founded?

 Around 2005, Matt was diagnosed with [Crohn's disease](https://www.crohnsandcolitis.com/crohns) which is a digestive disease with no known causes and only speculation as to how it develops.
 By definition, it is incurable.
-Matt and [his wife Leah](http://www.leahheffner.com/) also run an online shop called [The Red Oak Collective](https://masteringpurpose.com/theredoakcollective) where they have mugs, apparel, books, and other meaningful items that help give value to your life.
+Matt and [his wife Leah](http://www.leahheffner.com/) also run an online shop called _The Red Oak Collective_ where they have mugs, apparel, books, and other meaningful items that help give value to your life.

 ### How Leading an Entrepreneur Lifestyle Affects Rest

 As an entrepreneur, the struggle of trying to focus on one task at a time is extremely difficult.
 I'm saying this from experience.
 The _hey-that's-the-next-best-thing_ mentality is constantly bombarding your concentration and ability to focus.

-> The life of an entrepreneur is like a roller coaster - except the valleys are deeper and the heights are higher.
+> The life of an entrepreneur is like a roller coaster -- except the valleys are deeper and the heights are higher.

 When your brain doesn't shut off (because you love what you do) it's hard to stop and rest.
 Sometimes, as Matt says, we just need to **go to bed**.